fuzzbop/emuMenu/README.md

 * If you check listfull and either verify or custom: You provide the output of mame -listfull to listfull, the output of mame -verify or a custom list of roms (In the style of MFM, so a basename for each mame rom you would like on each line of the txt file.)

-The -listfull and -verify option takes quite a while to run (around 20 min) Now you will have a list of consoles on the left pane and roms on the right pane. these are all generated on the fly.
+The -listfull and -verify option takes quite a while to run (around 20 min) Now you will have a list of consoles on the left pane and roms on the right pane.
+These are all generated on the fly.

-You can purge roms for a console by right clicking the console and selecting purge roms. you can edit the console's command as well.
+You can purge roms for a console by right clicking the console and selecting purge roms.
+You can edit the console's command as well.

 ## TODO: